FAF2nir/Linear-Domino/README.md

 # Linear-Domino

-This is as project for a university exam
+Project for an university exam